Kerry W. Dietz, Artistic Director, began his formal music training at the age of seven (piano) and his

 Corporation as an operations manager.
 Mark also enjoys volunteering with his son's Boy Scout

-Beth Dietz is a manufacturing engineer project planner at Boeing Rotorcraft in Philadelphia.
-She grew up in the
+Beth Dietz is a manufacturing engineering project planner at Boeing Rotorcraft in Philadelphia.
+She grew up

-Newark, Delaware area and has a Bachelor degree in Instrumental Music Education and an associate degree in
+in the Newark, Delaware area, has a bachelor degree in Instrumental Music Education and an associate

 Maggie Montgomery's passion for handbells began in 1987 with the Exultate Ringers of Aldan